aws-cloudformation/cfn-language-discussion/README.md

 ### 3. Feedback

-Once you have your initial draft of your RFC ready, please submit as a pull request and start collecting feedback.
-CloudFormation team will assign two reviewers within 5 business days.
+Once you have the initial draft of your RFC ready, please submit it as a pull request and start collecting feedback.
+The CloudFormation team will assign two reviewers within 5 business days.

 ### 4. Sign-off

-Before you can merge your RFC, you will need both reviewers sign-off on the RFC.
+Before you can merge your RFC, you will need both reviewers to sign off on the RFC.

-Once signed off, reviewers will add `status/approved` label to the RFC pull request.
+Once signed off, reviewers will add the `status/approved` label to the RFC pull request.

 ### 5. Final Comments Period

-At this stage, you have reached consensus about the majority concerns/questions brought up during review period.
+At this stage, you have reached consensus about the majority concerns/questions brought up during the review period.
 This is a period for the broader community to get a chance to look into this RFC, which usually takes about a week.
 If no major concerns are raised, your pull request is ready to be merged.

 ### 6. Implementation

-Once CloudFormation Language team picks up the RFC and starts implementation, we will update the tracking issue accordingly
+Once the CloudFormation Language team picks up the RFC and starts implementation, we will update the tracking issue accordingly
 - Started implementation (label: `status/implementing`)

 ### 7. Complete

-Once Implementation complete, CloudFormation Language team will change status label to `status/done` and close the tracking issue.
+Once Implementation is complete, the CloudFormation Language team will change the status label to `status/done` and close the tracking issue.

 ## Report bugs or suggest features in the CloudFormation Template Language